-As a veterinary surgeon, one of the main problems I see is dogs lacking appetite and not eating well following surgery.
-If this has happened to you and your pup, then rest assured that you are not alone.
+As a veterinary surgeon, one of the main problems I see in my practice is dogs lacking appetite and not eating well following surgery.
+If this has happened to you and your dog, then rest assured that you are not alone.
 In this article, I’ll explain when it’s time to worry, and how you can help your dog get back to their old self.

 Why do dogs lose their appetite after surgery?